kevinsullivan/dmtl4/src/introduction.md

 This one, second, specifies the generalized property of a relation of being well ordered.

-- def isWellOrdering  {α  β : Type} : Rel α α → Prop := fun r => ∀ (s : Set α), s ≠ ∅ → ∃ m, (m ∈ s ∧ ¬∃ n ∈ s, r n m)
+- def isWellFounded  {α  β : Type} : Rel α α → Prop := fun r => ∀ (s : Set α), s ≠ ∅ → ∃ m, (m ∈ s ∧ ¬∃ n ∈ s, r n m)

 By the end of the course students should be able to read and explain what this definition means, and *apply* it to particulars in the process of making richer claims about them.
-The undergraduate does emphasize from start to finish practicing the skill of translating between formal and *natural* natural language.
+The undergraduate course does emphasize ongoing practice in the skills of translating between formal and *natural* natural language.

 ## Status